 If you’d like to start out on the right foot with this whole process here’s a few main things I think you need to know to do.
 These may seem very obvious but indeed they are not.
 It’s easy to get wrapped up in the busy day to day and forget to stay on top of the work that needs to be done to help you be successful.
 So when I first started blogging it was very relaxed, ho-hum and this can work for some people but I always wanted to be seen and be social.

 There’s a huge debate.
 Or was.
-Should of you have a niche or main topic to your blog?
+Should you have a niche or main topic for your blog?
 Or does it matter?
 Should you not and just write what you love to no matter what?
-Well honestly in my opinion, it’s both.
+Well honestly, in my opinion, it’s both.
 You should have a focus.
 But you shouldn’t narrow yourself for the sake of a niche.
 It’s not an all or nothing thing.
-I consider myself a lifestyle blogger but I also write about love and marriage, pets and a lot of other things.
+I consider myself a lifestyle blogger but I also write about love and marriage, pets, and a lot of other things.
 I say do what you feel most comfortable with and just stick with it.

 Your blog posts need to have some sort of visuals, even if they aren’t the very best quality.
 I’d rather look at cell phone pictures instead of one big long text with nothing to break it up.
 I have learned this lesson the hard way.
-Recently I have just simply used royalty free stock photos and customized them all to fit my blog.
-This has paid off pretty well and fit my audience in the best way I know how.
-Occasionally I will take some personal pictures (still just high quality amateur photos) relating to the topic, if I have them.
+Recently I have just simply used royalty-free stock photos and customized them all to fit my blogging.
+This has paid off pretty well and fits my audience in the best way I know-how.
+Occasionally I will take some personal pictures (still just high-quality amateur photos) relating to the topic if I have them.

 It’s the end of the post.
 What do I do now?
-Well it’s a part of branding and making your blog or site look cohesive.
-So create or have a friend or designer do it for you and make a signature, a farewell bit, a funny little ‘bye now’ or later gator or just your name.
+Well, it’s a part of the branding and making your blog or site look cohesive.
+To create or have a friend or designer do it for you and make a signature, a farewell bit, a funny little ‘bye now’ or later gator, or just your name.
 It’s a great way to have people remember you, by not only the language you use in the post but also in the sign-off.
 Something that is just you and will be original to your site.

 The main point is to just put the time and effort in from the start.
 It’s a lot easier than going back and forth to fix or correct everything a year or so later.
 If you learn or saw any insight in this please leave a comment down below telling me or even better share with a friend!